mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 by locking out the crew and possibly alerting the Marauder if the Quadrireme is attempting to hide.
-As a last resort, if the Eli have failed to ambush the courier at Inhio and Corymb, he will insist on refuelling at Anhinga’s starport and attempt to lock the crew out of the ship while they are on shore leave and then allow an Eli squad to ‘hijack’ the ship and depart.
-The ship itself will resist Del’s attempt to aid the Eli and alert and aid the crew if it is able, at least until Del realises this and switches over to the backup computer.
+As a last resort, if the Eli have failed to ambush the courier at Inhio and Corymb, he will insist on refuelling at Anhinga's starport and attempt to lock the crew out of the ship while they are on shore leave and then allow an Eli squad to 'hijack' the ship and depart.
+The ship itself will resist Del's attempt to aid the Eli and alert and aid the crew if it is able, at least until Del realises this and switches over to the backup computer.